mgo-tec/ESP32_SSD1331/README.md

 Use SPI.h library

 # Change log
+(1.6)
+Added scroll function of double frame display of 16x16 font.

 (1.5)
 The following function enabled to switch the device with CS pin
 - SSD1331_8x16_Font_DisplayOut